-Modifier 76 is required to identify repeat procedures preformed by the same physician.
+Modifier 76 is required to identify repeat procedures performed by the same physician.
 When multiple procedures are performed by the same provider, all services should be submitted on one claim on a single line when possible.

-Example (No records required when all services billed on line or only a single repeat code has modifier 76)
+Example (No records required when all services are billed on one line or only a single repeat code has modifier 76)